elephantscale/es-training-new/course-outlines/accenture/docker.md

-# Intermediate Containerization With Docker
+# Intermediate Containerization With Docker and Kubernetes

 © Elephant Scale
-April 5, 2022
+2022 April

 ![](../../assets/images/logos/docker-logo-3-small.png)

 ## Overview

-Containerization is one of the most important developments in application deployment in many years, and paves the way for many other exciting possibilities in dev/ops.

-Docker is the industry-standard container format and Docker tools are the cross-platform standard for creating containers.

-This course teaches containerization, docker and docker development to participants.
+Containerization has taken the IT world by storm, in the last few years.
+Large software houses, starting from Google and Amazon, are running significant portions of their production load in containers.

+Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
+It groups containers that make up an application into logical units for easy management and discovery.
+Kubernetes builds upon 15 years of experience of running production workloads at Google, combined with best-of-breed ideas and practices from the community.

+This course introduces the students to containers in general, then continues with Kubernetes, its architecture, its use in production, and its best practices.

 ## What you will learn

-* Containerization technologies
-* Docker and its ecosystem
+* Docker
+    * Benefits of containerization
-* Using Docker images
+    * Docker concepts and architecture
-* Building custom docker images
+    * Using docker commands
+    * Dockerfiles and building dockers
-* Packaging applications into containers
+    * Deploying docker containers
-* Publishing images to registry
+    * Working with container registries
-* Docker networking
+* Kubernetes
+    * Kubernetes concepts and architecture
-* Orchestration with docker compose
+    * Orchestrating Docker containers with Kubernetes
+    * Labels and selectors
+    * Deploying resilient, scalable services
+    * Kubernetes volumes
-* Troubleshooting tips
+    * Kubernetes networking

 ## Audience